 |Usual Difficulty||II-III (for normal flows)|

 |Avg.
 Gradient||20 fpm|

 |Max Gradient||40 fpm|

 The typical put-in for the Lower GunPowder is at the US1/Belair Road Bridge.
 There is a really nice gravel parking lot with easy access to the river on river left.
-Putting in here cuts off some of the flat water that you would have to paddle if you put in at Contend Bridge.
 The take out is at Jones Road, just before the US 40 bridge across the Gunpowder (if coming from the East) or just after (if coming from the west).

 Maryland and Delaware Canoe Trails, Ed Gertler

 This is a great run if you can catch it after a rain when Loch Raven Reservoir is full.
 At lower levels there are not too many playspots.
 I have not run the upper sections.
 I usually put in at the Belair Road (Hwy 1) bridge for a shorter but more action-packed run.

 There has been some theft problems at the various takeouts, so dont leave your boat or gear unattended or leave anything of value visible in your car.
 Use the hiking trails (river right is best) to scout any rapids that you are unfamiliar with.